Understanding Depression

 1. Selective Serotonin Reuptake Inhibitors (SSRIs) are the most commonly prescribed medication for depression.
 These include Prozac (fluoxetine), Zoloft (sertraline), Celexa (citalopram) and other names that you may recognize.
 They work by allowing more serotonin (a “feel-good” chemical) to be present in your brain.

-Risks and Side Effects
+Risks and Side Effects of Depression

-Psychotherapy Approaches
+Psychotherapy Approaches in treating Depression

-Individual vs. Group Therapy
+Individual vs. Group Therapy for depression

 Group therapy is therapy with one therapist (sometimes two) and several other people who are dealing with (usually) similar issues to yours.
 Some group therapy is designed to be merely supportive (i.e. a support group), where you listen to each other and provide sympathy and empathy.
 Other groups are more process-oriented, where the trained group therapist works to help uncover patterns that emerge within the group, generally mirroring issues that likely occur in real life.
 As these patterns are pointed out, group members work through the issues that are causing them, providing invaluable practice for working through issues with friends and family.
 Other types of groups can also be helpful, including dialectical behavioral therapy (DBT), specifically designed for skill-building, chemical dependency groups for supporting abstinence or harm-reduction, or others.
 Group therapy can be quite helpful on its own, or in tandem with individual therapy.
 In ideal circumstances, your individual and group therapist communicate with each other to help maximize results for their clients.